als429/testing-stuffs-presentation/PRESENTME.md

 * if you have templates that are constant, just roll in microdata (wrap components)
 * otherwise, just make a section for JSON-LD (it's a tiny baby `<script>`), so we can throw a baby script in there
-	* **side note:** I would probably validate in <a href="https://search.google.com/structured-data/testing-tool/u/0/">Google's Structured Data Testing Tool</a> whatever your team sends you (buuuut that's just because I have trust issues...)
+	* **side note:** I would probably validate in <a href="https://search.google.com/structured-data/testing-tool/u/0/">Google's Structured Data Testing Tool</a> whatever your team sends you (buuuut that's just because I have trust issues...aaaaand security)
-    * **side note two:** if you use react think about rolling schema into a component (tip from my man @eywu)
+    * **side note two:** if you use React think about rolling schema into a component (tip from my man @eywu)

 <br />
 <br />